Corlyone/forgottenserver-otclientv8/README.md

 ### Support

 If you need help, please visit the [support forum on OTClient](http://otclient.net/forumdisplay.php?fid=4).
 Our issue tracker is not a support forum, and using it as one will result in your issue being closed.
-If you were unable to get assistance in the support forum, you should consider [asking for professional help](http://otclient.net/forumdisplay.php?fid=29) which supports cumminity financially.
+If you were unable to get assistance in the support forum, you should consider [asking for professional help](https://otland.net/members/nvso.40140/) which supports cumminity financially.

-### OTClientV8 features

-Since commit 3000th, OTClientV8 features are being added to repository.
-For description of each feature please follow [official thread on OTClient.net](http://otclient.net/showthread.php?tid=303)

 ### Issues